 - Arthritis and Loose Bodies – Patients can develop arthritis or loose bodies in the elbow after suffering a traumatic injury (fracture or dislocation).
 Arthritic elbows are rarely symptomatic unless they develop significant loss of motion.
 However, they can develop loose bodies that float around the elbow and intermittently cause locking and pain.
 This is the primary indication for elbow arthroscopy.
 Arthroscopy is a minimally invasive procedure that involves several 5mm incisions that allows the surgeon to insert a viewing scope and instruments into the joint.
 The scope allows the surgeon to visualize the joint, clean up arthritis, and remove the loose bodies.
 This is a fairly quick procedure and the recovery is predictably quick.

 There are certainly many other conditions that can affect the elbow, but this summary covers the most common that initiates patients to seek an orthopaedic surgeon.

-If you are suffering from an elbow injury, you may contact Dr. Jones’ office and request a consultation.
+If you are looking for more information on elbow anatomy, injuries, and treatment, you may contact Dr. Jones’ office and request a consultation.